bntzio/crab.so/readme.md

 - `HELIUS_API_KEY` and `NEXT_PUBLIC_HELIUS_API_KEY` are the API keys required to run the RPC, you can get one by creating an account in [helius labs](https://helius.xyz).

 - `NEXT_PUBLIC_SUPABASE_URL`, `NEXT_PUBLIC_SUPABASE_ANON_KEY` and `SUPABASE_SERVICE_ROLE_KEY` can be found in your terminal right after you start the Supabase container.

+#### Getting login emails locally

+Supabase starts a local [inbucket](https://github.com/inbucket/inbucket) SMTP server that you can use to get login emails locally at [http://localhost:54324](http://localhost:54324).